-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Domestic tourism package worth THB 22.4 billion, to run from July to October: subsidised hotel stay for up to 5 nights for 40 percent of expenses or THB 3,000 per night, whichever is lower; food subsidy at THB 600 per night; 40 percent subsidy for flights subject to THB 1,000 limit; THB 2,000 subsidy for 1.2 million health workers.
-Handouts for 4 groups: THB1,000 for 3 months to 1.2 million state welfare card holders not previously receiving assistance; 0.3 million people unsuccessful registrants of "Nobody Left Behind"; THB 1,000 for 3 months to 6.7 million people in fragile state not previously receiving assistance; and 0.26 million farmers not previously receiving assistance.
-June 17 • Approved THB 3.3 trillion FY2021 budget (increase of 3.1 percent yoy) and will be tabled for Parliament. • • • June 22 • • Asked banks to suspend interim dividend payments to shareholders in order to preserve capital, as well as reduce interest rates on personal loans and credit cards by 2 to 4 percentage points (effective from August 1) as COVID relief.
-Capital adequacy ratio is 18.7 percent systemwide, higher than legal minimum of 8.5 percent and BOT requirement of 12.5 percent; NPLs are at 3.05 percent as of end-March. • • June 24 • • Offered 50 percent discounts on take-off and landing fees and no parking charges for airlines, as part of COVID relief. • • June 30 • • • Approved the reduction by half for two years, of the specialized financial institutions contribution to the bailout fund, the Specialized Institutions Financial Development Fund, to 0.125 percent from 0.25 percent previously.
-Approved emergency decree extension to until July 31.
-Prepared for Fifth phase of reopening starting July 1.
-Bars, pubs, karaoke, soapy massages and entertainment venues will be allowed to reopen with safeguard measures.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Domestic tourism package worth THB 22.4 billion, to run from July to October: subsidised hotel stay for up to 5 nights for 40 percent of expenses or THB 3,000 per night, whichever is lower; food subsidy at THB 600 per night; 40 percent subsidy for flights subject to THB 1,000 limit; THB 2,000 subsidy for 1.2 million health workers.
+Handouts for 4 groups: THB1,000 for 3 months to 1.2 million state welfare card holders not previously receiving assistance; 0.3 million people unsuccessful registrants of "Nobody Left Behind"; THB 1,000 for 3 Regulatory Porbearance months to 6.7 million people in fragile state not previously receiving assistance; and 0.26 million farmers June 17 • not previously receiving assistance.
+Approved THB 3.3 trillion FY2021 budget (increase of 3.1 percent yoy) and will be tabled for Parliament. • • June 22 • • Asked banks to suspend interim dividend payments to shareholders in order to preserve capital, as well as reduce interest rates on personal loans and credit cards by 2 to 4 percentage points (effective from August 1) as COVID relief.
+Capital adequacy ratio is 18.7 percent system- wide, higher than legal minimum of 8.5 percent and BOT requirement of 12.5 percent; NPLs are at 3.05 percent as of end-March. • June 24 • • Offered 50 percent discounts on take-off and landing fees and no parking charges for airlines, as part of COVID relief. • June 30 • • • Approved the reduction by half for two years, of the specialized financial institutions contribution to the bailout fur the Specialized Institutions Financial Development Fund, to 0.125 percent fro 0.25 percent previously.
+July 1 • • • •

+Containment • • • Approved emergency decree extension to NO Approved emergency decree extension to until July 31. t fund, I Prepared for Fifth phase of reopening starting July 1.
+Bars, pubs, karaoke, soapy t from massages and entertainment venues will be allowed to reopen with safeguard measures.
 Schools will reopen today, with safeguard measures: masks, temperature checks, used ballot boxes that were repurposed to make partitions.
-July 1 • • Lifted ban on international flights for selected visitors, under specific conditions, including: Persons invited by the Prime Minister; Non-Thai spouses and children of Thais Work permit holders; International students and their parents or guardians; Medical tourists who must stay under hospital quarantine; Diplomatic and consular missions, international organizations, other international agencies allowed by Ministry of Foreign Affairs; Special arrangements with foreign countries.
+Lifted ban on international flights for selected visitors, under specific conditions, including: - Persons invited by the Prime Minister; Non-Thai spouses and children of Thais Work permit holders; International students and their parents or guardians; - Medical tourists who must stay under hospital quarantine; Diplomatic and consular missions, international organizations, other international agencies allowed by Ministry of Foreign Affairs; - Special arrangements with foreign countries.